AdobeDocs/analytics-platform.en/help/content-analytics/report/report.md

 1. In the **[!UICONTROL Set up your template]** dialog, select a metric from the **[!UICONTROL Select a conversion metric]** dialog.
 For example, **[!UICONTROL Asset CTR]**.
 1. Select **[!UICONTROL Continue]**.

 A **[!UICONTROL Content Analytics Overview]** project opens in [Analysis Workspace](/help/analysis-workspace/home.md).
-The project consists of four [panels](/help/analysis-workspace/c-panels/panels.md), where each panel provides [freeform tables](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) and [visualizations](/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md) to answer a specific question:
+The project consists of four [panels](/help/analysis-workspace/c-panels/panels.md), where each panel provides [freeform tables](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) and [visualizations](/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md) to answer a specific question.
+You can use the **[!UICONTROL Content Channel]** breakdown to [break down](/help/analysis-workspace/c-panels/panels.md#break-down-a-panel) the panel for the content channel you are interested in: **[!UICONTROL web]** or **[!UICONTROL mobile]**.

+The four panels are:

 * **What content performs the best?**
-  This panel helps you to understand which experiences and which assets in those experiences are driving engagement and conversion.
-Experiences are a full webpage, captured at a specific time.
-An experience can contain both text and multiple individual image assets.
-An asset is an individual image.
+  This panel identifies which experiences and assets drive engagement and conversion.
+Experiences are full webpages captured at a specific time, or a combination of text, assets, and calls to action defined within a mobile app.

-  The panel consists of the following visualizations:

   * **Experiences**.

     >[!NOTE]
     >
-    >These visualizations only show up in your template when you have configured to [include experiences](/help/content-analytics/config/guided.md#experience-capture-and-definition) in your Content Analytics configuration.
+    >These visualizations only show up in your template when you have configured the system to [include experiences](/help/content-analytics/config/guided.md#experience-capture-and-definition) in your Content Analytics configuration.
     >

     * **Experience CTR**: a [summary change](/help/analysis-workspace/visualizations/summary-number-change.md) visualization that shows Experience CTR.